electrode-io/fynpo/packages/fyn/README.md

 # node_modules Compatibility

-[flat-module] not withstanding, `fyn`'s top level `node_modules` are 100% compatible with NodeJS and all 3rd party tools and modules.
+`fyn`'s top level `node_modules` is 100% compatible with NodeJS and 3rd party tools and modules.

-The way `fyn` uses symlinks to link a certain version of a package for another package is also fully compatible with NodeJS.
+The way `fyn` uses symlinks to resolve nested dependencies is also fully compatible with NodeJS.
 The only caveat is NodeJS module loader always resolve a package's path to its real path.
 If you want to keep the symlink path, set the environment variable [NODE_PRESERVE_SYMLINKS] to `1`.

 `fyn` can't handle npm's `shrinkwrap.json` and `package-lock.json` files.